GREGORY M. WALTON

 Picture

-Ordinary Magic includes many references to children’s literature.
-My deepest thanks to all the incredible authors whose work is depicted here, all of whom are referenced in Ordinary Magic (and the to authors of other classics also referenced, including Charlotte's Web, Matilda The Phantom Tollbooth, Red at the Bone, and Sherlock Holmes).
-Thank you for sharing your wisdom with the rest of us.
+I'm a big fan of children's literature.
+I think it shows us some of the deepest truths.
+My great thanks to all the incredible authors whose works are depicted here, all of which are referenced in Ordinary Magic ( among many others, including Charlotte's Web, Matilda, The Phantom Tollbooth, Red at the Bone, and Sherlock Holmes).
+Thank you for sharing your wisdom.

 Picture

-The Apple Doll, one of the world's great belonging stories, with Ordinary Magic.
-Thank you Elisa Kleven.
-And look at this gift from Elisa--original art from The Apple Doll!
+The Apple Doll is one of the world's great belonging stories.
+And look at this incredible gift from Elisa Kleven--original art from The Apple Doll!
 I'm getting it framed and it will soon have a place of prominence on my wall.
 I could not be more grateful.

 Picture